 What Is Sedation Dentistry?

 Sedation dentistry is the use of a sedatives to block pain, calm the patient, or ease them into sleep before and during their procedure.
 There are many different sedative agents available for patients and their needs.
 Some sedatives merely calm the patient and reduce the sensation in their mouth.
 Others put the patient to sleep completely.
-Some of the options used during dental procedures include: nitrous oxide (laughing gas), oral sedatives, injections, or IV sedation.
+Some of the options used during dental procedures include nitrous oxide (laughing gas), oral sedatives, injections and IV sedation.

-It is important to let Dr. Zadeh and his assistants know if you are pregnant / may become pregnant.
+It is important to let our dentist, Dr. Parsa T. Zadeh, and his assistants know if you are pregnant or may become pregnant.
 Also, let us know what medicines you are taking or your potential allergies.
-This will let us make adjustments to your sedative treatment as necessary.
+This will let us adjust your sedative treatment as necessary.
 We can and will always find alternatives that allow you to be as relaxed as possible courtesy of our in-house pharmacist.

 Benefits of Sedation Dentistry